felixalacampagne/flactagger/00 Git Readme.txt

 Jeezus Wept this Git thing SUCKS!
 I got my change to JustFLAC accepted into the master project, so no more need for the GitHub fork that I created.
 This is an everyday occurrence, right?
 So replacing my "fork" with the master "fork" should be straight forward.
 Fork NO!
-I tried changing the URL of the submodule via eclipse - no change.
-In the end I had to delete the justFLAC source code, delete the JustFLAC entry(s) from .gitmodules and then delete the JustFLAC directory in .git/modules - it is completely absurd!
+I tried changing the URL of the submodule via eclipse - no change, then wasted an hour or so Googling and forking around.
+In the end I had to delete the local JustFLAC directory, delete the JustFLAC entry(s) from .gitmodules and then when eclipse still wouldn't let me add the JustFLAC submodule becuase it already exists and is not empty (where does it exist, not in the real world, only in the fantasy world of Git!).
+Eventually I deleted a JustFLAC directory in .git/modules and could add a JustFLAC submodule via eclipse, again.
+This is all completely absurd!
+How the hell did this system become the "new standard" - I guess the same way the 110 film format almost killed 35mm film, VHS killed Betamax, mp3 killed CD - the "eat shirt, 10 gazillion flys can't be wrong" principle... and it's free.
 Now to see if the changes get pushed to GitHub si it refers to the master project instead of my version.